StractOrg/stract/docs/src/index.md

 # Introduction
 Stract is an open source web search engine written in Rust.
 It is designed to be fast, customizable, easy to use and scalable.

-This documentation provides a high-level overview of the project and its components.
+This documentation is intended to be at a high level of abstraction to give an overview of the project and its components.
 For more detailed information, please refer to the documentation directly in the source code.

 # Contributing
 We welcome and greatly appreciate contributions of all kinds.
 Please refer to [CONTRIBUTING.md](https://github.com/StractOrg/stract/blob/main/CONTRIBUTING.md) for more information on how you can contribute to the project.